"Good luck everyone, you're going to die!

 "Giant Tropes All Out Attack":

-- Adaptational Villainy: Inverted.
-King Ghidorah is usually a villainous monster, but here he's one of the good guys.
-Godzilla, however, is a straight example.
+- Adaptational Heroism: King Ghidorah is usually a villainous monster, but here he's one of the good guys.

 - Adaptational Wimp: Ghidorah.
 Although he is still the strongest of the guardian monsters he is hardly the unstoppable arch nemesis of the Showa series, and even his strongest attack causes only a small wound on Godzilla's shoulder.
 As a result of this and his heroic nature this Ghidorah tends to be unpopular among a certain group of fans.